Shweta-creater/Biodata.md/Mytask3.md

   <details>
   <summary> Implementation </summary>

-In this script, first of all I copied the spreadsheet link to csv link through web publish option.
-After that I downloaded the link to the spreadsheet with the wget command and rename the download file with the mv command.
+In this script, first of all I went to publish to the web option and copied the csv link to the spreadsheet then I used wget command to download the link of the spreadsheet and rename the download file with the mv command. after that i used awk command to get the required output.
-Then I got the required output from awk command.

   </details>